 - Three solid starters to choose from make it easy for the GM to run their first few sessions (after which, Book II will help the GM easily improvise subsequent sessions).
 Every PbtA game should include starters like these.

 - The major and minor arcana provide decks of magic items.
 Having played Stonetop, I can’t really imagine playing any fantasy game in the future without such treasure.
 These two-sided cards show how to unlock the artifact on one side (“wear it for three days and three long, long nights, suffering through the nightmares; bring to heel the slavering wraiths that are tethered to it”) and what it does on the other (“When you let slip the wraiths tethered to the mantle, treat them as followers…”).
 Many arcana have ways of going wrong (“they are loathe to return to the mantle; you must spend their Loyalty or Persuade them”), which in play spin off their own consequences and story arcs.

 - Like most PbtA-style games, players need little more than their two-page playbook and the Moves handout in order to play.
 No need to read a “player’s handbook.”
 Unlike 5e, their character sheet (playbook) has all the class-specific detail they need.

 - The wording of the core moves has been refined through years of play.
 These began as Dungeon World moves but have been significantly rewritten for better gameplay.

 - Fantastic art.
 Go have a look.

 - The PC introductions procedure is so good that I adapted it for my Impulse Drive campaign and plan on using the process in other campaigns.
-Stonetop handles initial bonds between characters by listing different questions in each playbook for players to ask each other.
+Like Apocalypse World, Stonetop handles initial bonds between characters by listing different questions in each playbook for players to ask each other.

 - The XP carrot for instincts (a refinement of drives) inspires scenes and keeps the players roleplaying each session.
 The reward at the end reminds them to lean into it during play, in a way that alignment didn’t.